Serenity911/week7-hw-vue-todoList/homework_todos.md

 ## Extensions

-- Update the todos array to take in objects with keys of name and priority.
+V- Update the todos array to take in objects with keys of name and priority.
-- Add radio buttons to track the level of priority
+V- Add radio buttons to track the level of priority
 - Give the user visual feedback on what todos are high priority

 ## Setup